john-itcsolutions/cheirrs/README.md

 `sudo snap install juju-helpers --classic`

-`sudo snap install microk8s --classic --channel=1.20/stable`
+`sudo snap install microk8s --classic --channel=1.21/stable`

-(Version 20, reputedly, has better support for kubeflow)

 Next, you will need to add yourself to the microk8s group: